 If accidents happen, enzyme products should be used to entirely remove the smell of pet urine and discourage your pet from returning to that same spot.
 Unnecessary urination, chewing, and other behaviors result from leaving a pet home alone for hours or even days at a time.
 Even pets left in the yard all day will dig holes, chew up sprinkler lines and plants, and cause other types of damage.
 There are many ways to keep your pet and your property safe while you are gone, from having someone check on them during the day to crate training them (for dogs).
 As a tenant, it is important to properly supervise your pet or risk losing your security deposit when you move out.

 Clean Up After Your Pet (the Right Way)

-Finally, to diminish the presence of your pet in your rental home, it is important to often clean up after them.
-Pet waste should be promptly and correctly disposed of, and pet beds, kennels, cages, or other areas cleaned frequently.
-Pets who live in dirty conditions can contract a wide range of diseases, many of which they can pass to humans.
-Dirty pets, yards, and homes also tend to attract insects and unwanted pests, which pose further health risks and can cause further damage to the property.
+Lastly, to minimize your pet’s presence in your rental home, cleaning up after them regularly (and directly) is important.
+Pet waste should be promptly and correctly disposed of, and pet beds, kennels, cages, or other areas should be cleaned frequently.
+Pets living in dirty conditions can contract a wide range of diseases, many of which can pass to humans.
+Cluttered pets, yards, and homes also tend to attract insects and unwanted pests, which pose further health risks and can cause more damage to the property.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.